• CONTACT

 00 00 00 00 sec

-What most sighted people don't know is that mobility and doing things for ones self isn't the hardest part about going blind, it's the boredom.
-Most entertainment options are geared toward a visual experience.
+What most sighted people don't know is that mobility and doing things for ones self isn't the only hard part about going blind, there can also be a lot of boredom.
+While accessibility is improving, most entertainment options are geared toward a visual experience.
 Close your eyes and go to a movie, or watch TV, look at art, or even a sunset.
 It's not the same.
-Most museums and art galleries are strictly a hands-off visual experience.
-Sensory art encourages a hands on tactile experience for those who can't see with their eyes.
+Museums and art galleries are strictly a hands-off visual experience.
+Multi-Sensory art encourages a hands on tactile experience for those who can't see with their eyes.

-We’re making this a free event for everyone, so we are seeking partners and sponsors to cover costs, as well as volunteers to make sure everything runs safely and smoothly.
+Beyond Vision Art is always a free event for attendees, so we are seeking partners and sponsors to cover costs, as well as volunteers to make sure everything runs safely and smoothly.

 Your support will be used for all aspects of the event from napkins to accessible ramps, hors d'oeuvres to display tables, advertising to security.
 Charitable donations will be accepted on site to benefit local organizations helping the visually impaired.